A Three-Minute History

-Through the turn of the 20th Century, employers had the unqualified right to hire and fire anyone, “at will,” for any reason.
-With the exception of Montana, the “at will employment” concept is proclaimed to survive in every American state as the right of either employer or employee to terminate an employment relationship for any or no reason at any time, with or without advance notice.
+A concept born with the 1800s Industrial Revolution , “at will” employment is proclaimed to survive in every American state except Montana as the right of either employer or employee to terminate their relationship for any or no reason at any time, with or without advance notice.

 “At will” employment originally included an employer’s unqualified right to fire anyone, “at will,” for any reason.
-Addressing the realities of unequal bargaining power between management and rank-and-file workers, the 1935 National Labor Relations Act banned terminating employees due to union membership or other pro-union support.
-At the same time, organized labor’s growing influence established standing employment contracts in key industries that required “good cause” justification for a union member’s termination.
+Addressing the realities of unequal bargaining power between management and rank-and-file workers, the 1935 National Labor Relations Act banned terminating employees for their union membership or other pro-union support.
+In the same period, organized labor’s growing influence established standing employment contracts in key industries that required “good cause” justification for a union member’s termination.
 Similar “good cause” requirements have evolved to protect government employees.

-Thus, while “at will” is still the presumed employment relationship in California and most other states, termination for “any reason” no longer means what it did 100 years ago.
+Thus, while “at will” is still the presumed employment relationship in California and many other states, termination for “any reason” no longer means what it did 100 years ago.
 Termination for “any reason except those found by Congress, a state legislature or the courts to be an illegal reason” would be more accurate.